31 March 2020

 With a wealth of information online available to anyone researching their family tree, it’s now easier than ever to find out who your ancestors were, where they lived and worked, and what their lives were like.

-Our guide to the 3 top free websites will point you in the right direction and show you how to begin an exciting journey into your family’s past.
+This handy guide to the 3 top free websites will point you in the right direction and show you how to begin an exciting journey into your family’s past.
 But first, we have some good common-sense advice for you, that you can't afford to miss.

 Nailing the basics